 That’s where renting a stairlift can help.

 - Are installation and removal included in the upfront cost?

 - Are you clear on how much renting a stairlift will cost you in total?
 If things were to change and you needed to rent for longer, would you face a stiff penalty?

 - Are you covered for breakdowns and servicing?
 How fast will an engineer be with you if you need to call one out?

-Costs vary significantly between stairlift companies and depending on all the factors mentioned above (curved vs straight, length of stairway etc).
+Costs vary significantly between stairlift companies and depends on all the factors mentioned above (curved vs straight, length of stairway etc).

 Do I pay VAT on a stairlift?

 VAT is, in theory, chargeable on stairlifts but many people can get an exemption to reduce or remove it entirely.
 If you have a chronic health condition or are registered disabled, you can claim an exemption from all VAT.
 If you don’t meet those criteria but are over 60 you’ll pay just 5% VAT.

 To claim either VAT exemption you’ll need to complete a declaration form which your stairlift company will be able to give you.